 These guided hunts are very successful, guides know the area, handle the hounds, keep the baits going, they skin, and they pack out your bear.
 DIY Maps are offered for Do-It-Yourself hunters wanting to know where to bait or spot & stalk bear on their own.

 Most hunters fill their tags early.
-It is your choice to go home early; hunt a second bear; go hound hunting with other hunters; go trout fishing for native cutthroat, rainbow, and brook trout; or go sightseeing, the area has a very rich and colorful history.
+It is your choice to go home early; hunt a second bear; go hound hunting with other hunters; go trout fishing for native cutthroat, rainbow, and brook trout; or go sightseeing, the area has a very colorful history.

 Bearpaw Outfitters operate near Coeur D'Alene Idaho, directions will be sent when you book your hunt.
 If using an airline, fly into Spokane Washington and rent a car, you will enjoy a short scenic 1.6 hour drive on paved roads to Bearpaw Outfitters.